BenjaminNechicattu/GolangTutorials/README.md

 	if(ptr != nil)     /* succeeds if p is not nil */
 	if(ptr == nil)    /* succeeds if p is null */

+# Array Of Pointers
+?????????????????????????????????????????????????

+# Structures

+Go arrays allow you to define variables that can hold several data items of the same kind.
+Structure is another user-defined data type available in Go programming, which allows you to combine data items of different kinds.

+Structures are used to represent a record

+syntax :

+definition :

+	type struct_variable_type struct {
+	   member definition;
+	   member definition;
+	   ...
+	   member definition;
+	}

+declaration of stucture variables :

+	variable_name := structure_variable_type {value1, value2...valuen}

+e.g. : `structures.go`